slee1107/Git-Training/README.md

 You didn't lose anything. git has all of that stuff saved in the history.
 Git just doesn't want to break the illusion of time travel, so it made all of the files in the project look the way they would the moment after the commit you had chosen was made.

-Once you are done looking around, you can just run `git checkout master` to hop back in your time machine to wherever the end of the master branch is at the moment, which was the branch you were comitting on earlier.
+Once you are done looking around, you can just run `git checkout master` to hop back in your time machine to wherever the end of the master branch is at the moment, which was the branch you were committing on earlier.